How to Leverage Predictive Uncertainty Estimates for Reducing Catastrophic Forgetting in Online Continual Learning: Preliminaries and Notation

 \section{Preliminaries and Notation}

 Following the notation proposed in \citet{bang2021rainbow}, we assume to have a set $\bm{\mathcal{C}} = \left\{c_1, \dots, c_n \right\}$ of \textit{n} different classes.
 Each class can be randomly assigned to a task $t$. $T_t$ represents a subset of classes determined by an assign function $\psi(c)$ such that $T_t= \{c | \psi(c) = t\}$.
 For each task $t$, we have an associated dataset $D_t = \{(x_i, y_i)\}_{i=1}^{n_t}$ with $x_i$ an input sample, $y_i$ the corresponding class label, and $n_t$ the number of training samples.
-In the proposed \textit{online} setting, we assume that samples for each task $t$ come gradually in a stream of mini-batches $b_t = \{{(x_i, y_i) \in D_t\}_{i=1}^{bs}}$ which can be only processed once.
+In the proposed \textit{online} setting, we assume that samples for each task $t$ arrive sequentially in a stream of mini-batches $b_t = \{{(x_i, y_i) \in D_t\}_{i=1}^{bs}}$, with each mini-batch available for a single pass.
 It is important to notice that, for each task $t$, $n_t$ can vary depending on whether we are working on a class-balanced setting or not.
 Finally, for replay, we introduce a fixed-size memory buffer $\mathcal{M}$ to store a portion of samples from past tasks.
 The memory is updated with high-frequency whenever a mini-batch from the stream of data is processed.
 Following the standard procedure in online-CL, for replay, we assume to extract from the memory a number of samples equal in size to the batch size.